Building a Robust Mail Template System

 BillingNoticePrivacy & Data Hygiene

-- Do not hardcode any PII or secrets in templates or examples
+- Do not hardcode any secrets in templates or examples

 - Use placeholder variables (e.g.,